shudv/memotable/README.md

 **Zero dependencies.** Reactive, indexed and memoized in-memory tables and views — all in about **2 KB**.

-## Why another JS library?

-We don’t *need* another one.
-I created `memotable` not out of necessity but because:

-1. It consistently reduced boilerplate in real-world projects, and resulted in simpler/better-performing React components.
-2. The abstraction felt minimal yet expressive — an elegant way to index and memoize large derived collections without overengineering.

 ## The Problem

 Developers often reach for `useMemo` to cache filtered or sorted collections, but that quickly becomes a readability, correctness or a performance trap.